anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

 <p align="center"><img src="../figures/rc1_scope.png" alt="scope" title="RC1 Scope" width="100%"/></p>
 <p align="center"><b>Figure 1-1:</b> RC1 Scope.</p>

-This document covers the realisation aspects of Verification and Certification of both NFVI and VNFs.
+This document covers the realisation aspects of conformance of both NFVI and VNFs.
 The document will cover the following topics:

-- Identify in details the Requirements for Verification and Certification Framework.
+- Identify in details the Requirements for conformance Framework.
 - Identify in details the Requirement of Test Cases (and mapping them to requirements from The Reference Model and The OpenStack Based Reference Architecture ).
 - Analysis of existing community projects.
-- Propose an E2E Framework for verification and certification of NFVI and VNFs.
+- Propose an E2E Framework for conformance of NFVI and VNFs.
-- Playbook of instructions, user manuals, steps of how to perform verification and certification for both NFVI and VNFs using the proposed E2E Framework.
+- Playbook of instructions, user manuals, steps of how to perform verification and conformance for both NFVI and VNFs using the proposed E2E Framework.
 - Gap analysis to identify where the Gaps are in the industry (tooling, test cases, process, etc).
 - Identify development efforts needed to address any gaps identified.